davidwdraper/EFFV2/backend/docs/adr/adr0080-service-runtime.md

 4. Is injected into controllers, and then into handlers.
 5. Is the **only** location where environment variables are read and validated.

-In running code, the sandbox instance will be referenced as:
+In running code, the runtime instance will be referenced as:

 - `ssb`